Conflict in The Community Garden

 Weeds amongst The Flowers

-It soon became clear that there were different fractions that were at loggerheads with the other side.
+It soon became clear that there were different factions that were at loggerheads with the other side.
 Listening to these complaints about ‘the others’ became a burden and I felt that the atmosphere was one that I didn’t want to be around.

 I went to the garden to connect with the plants, feel inspired and contribute to my community, and the negativity dampened my enjoyment.
 This problem continued even post quarantine, to the extent that I even considered basing my design project on a different garden, just to avoid this uncomfortable atmosphere.